hjson/hjson/pages/index.md

 - 2015-01-06

   Simplified the syntax for quoteless strings.
-Previously strings starting with a *number*, `true`, `false` or `null` would throw an error.
+Previously unquoted strings starting with a *number*, `true`, `false` or `null` would throw an error.